alanswx/TK2000_MiSTer/README.md

 The .NIB files are conversions of the original TK2000 DSKs.
 DSK and CT2 support is a WIP.

 Use the OSD to open the options menu.
 To load a program, select the option "LOAD *.NIB" in the menu and wait for the TK2000 to boot.
-Sometimes its necessary to go back to the OSD menu, and select the "RESET" option after loading a NIB file.
+Sometimes its necessary to go back to the OSD menu, and select the "RESET" option after loading a .NIB file.

 ##### Change log prior to official MiSTer conversion